If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 • More challenging to earn passive income

-One of the disadvantages of starting a podcast is that it's much more challenging to make passive income.
-Typically, the amount of revenue you bring in is limited by the amount of time you have in the day and there is a ceiling to your earning potential.
+It can be more of a challenge to make passive income in this business.
+Often times, the amount of revenue you bring in is limited by the amount of time you have in the day.

 - RedeemerCast (3.89K Alexa Ranking)